 - Lisa Mead, proposing Depletion of Marine Life case

 - International Rights of Nature Tribunal, Paris 5th Dec.
 2015 – Oil extraction a series of videos related to oil extraction as well as closing arguments by Cormac Cullinan and closing music by Ta’Kaiya Blaney.
 Videos by Justice5Continents

-- International Rights of Nature Tribunal Overview video or https://www.youtube.com/watch?v=cXVrxNwGLuw&feature=youtu.be
+- International Rights of Nature Tribunal Overview video: https://www.youtube.com/watch?v=cXVrxNwGLuw&feature=youtu.be

 Tribunal Venue in Paris